slavenf/sfl-library/doc/small_map.md

     Returns an iterator pointing to the element with key equivalent to `key` or `x`.
 Returns `end()` if no such element is found.

     **Note:**
-    Overloads (3) and (4) participate in overload resolution only if `KeyEqual::is_transparent` exists and is a valid type.
+    Overloads (3) and (4) participate in overload resolution only if `Compare::is_transparent` exists and is a valid type.
 It allows calling these functions without constructing an instance of `Key`.

     **Complexity:**
-    Constant in the best case.
-Linear in `size()` in the worst case.
+    Logarithmic in `size()`.

     <br><br>